google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request/index.md

 <div style="clear:both;"></div>

-Note: Resolving <code>shippingaddresschange</code> event and leaving <code>details.shippingOptions</code> as an empty array also means address rejection (i.e. you cannot ship to that location).
+Note: Resolving <code>shippingaddresschange</code> event and leaving <code>details.shippingOptions</code> as an empty array also means address rejection (in other words you cannot ship to that location).
 Always make sure your shipping options are up-to-date and match whatever address the user provided.

     payment.addEventListener('shippingaddresschange', e => {